Getting Started with Azure Networking

 1 Tests were done using IPERF3 set to use up to eight connections.

-2 One of the best “unofficial” resources on AIX Tuning, Network Tuning in AIX by Jaqui Lynch it is a must read for anyone working on AIX Networking
+2 One of the best “unofficial” resources on AIX Tuning, Network Tuning in AIX by Jaqui Lynch it is a must read for anyone working on AIX Networking.

-Option 1: Direct VPN Connection into Skytap
+Option 1: Direct VPN Connection into Kyndryl Cloud Uplift

 Links to helpful resources: